Anna Sun is Assistant Professor of Sociology and Asian Studies at Kenyon College.

-Anna Sun’s teaching and research interests include sociology of knowledge, sociology of religion, sociology of culture, and sociology of East Asia.
+Anna Sun's teaching and research interests include sociology of religion, sociology of knowledge, social theory, and sociology of East Asia.
+She received her BA in sociology from UC Berkeley, where she studied with Robert Bellah.
+She received her PhD in sociology from Princeton University in 2008.
 In 2003-04 she was a Mellon Dissertation Fellow at the Institute for Historical Research at the University of London, and in 2005-06 she was a Marilyn Yarbrough Dissertation Fellow at Kenyon College.
-She received her Ph.D. in sociology from Princeton University in 2008.
+In 2010-11 Sun was awarded a fellowship at the Institute for Advanced Study in Princeton, where she completed her book on Confucianism.

 Education